banatibalazs/smart-gas-meter-reader/README.md

     - Open the Serial Monitor to get the IP address of the ESP32-CAM.
     - Open a web browser and enter the IP address to see the camera feed.

+You need to install the PubSubClient library.
+Here are the steps to do so:
+Open the Arduino IDE.
+Go to Sketch -> Include Library -> Manage Libraries....
+In the Library Manager, type PubSubClient in the search box.
+Find the PubSubClient library by Nick O'Leary and click the Install button.

 ## Training the Object Detector

 1. **Set Up Google Colab**: